jeffrwells/coderbase.io-staging/projects/google_cal.md

 ---
-title: Hero Calendar
+title: Hero Scheduler
-permalink: google_cal
+permalink: hero-scheduler
 description: A tool for scheduling rotating shifts on Google Calendar for teams
 homepage:
 languages: [javascript]